 Add multiple pages and subcategories

-If your brand includes multiple subcategories of products, you can create subpages to host them.
+If your brand includes multiple product categories and subcategories, you can create subpages to host them.
 For example, if you sell a range of kitchen appliances, you can set up pages for coffee machines, toaster ovens, air fryers, and other groups of items.

 Store insights dashboard